OhMrSticky/dragons-flagon/README.md

 This is a deployed verison of the master branch.

-To update page run `npm run deploy` on master.
+To publish page run `npm run deploy` on master.

 ## Resources

 Some fun free icons can be found at https://www.flaticon.com/